lightmetrica/lightmetrica-v3/doc/build.rst

 To use this strategy, you need to install the dependencies externally using package management system or install the libraries from sources.
 For instance, our Dockerfile adopts this strategy.
-Please refer to the file for the detailed proceidure.
+Please refer to the file for the detailed procedure.

 .. note::
    This strategy internally uses on CMake's ``find_package`` to find dependencies.